team-ocean/veros/doc/index.rst

 It is a full-fledged :abbr:`GCM (global circulation model)` that supports anything between highly idealized configurations and realistic set-ups, targeting students and seasoned researchers alike.
 Thanks to its seamless interplay with `Bohrium <https://github.com/bh107/bohrium>`_, Veros runs efficiently on your laptop, gaming PC (with experimental GPU support through OpenCL), and small cluster.

-If you want to learn more about the background and capabilities of Veros, you should check out :doc:`introduction`.
-If you are already convinced, you can jump right into action, and :doc:`learn how to get started <quickstart>` instead!
+If you want to learn more about the background and capabilities of Veros, you should check out :doc:`quickstart/introduction`.
+If you are already convinced, you can jump right into action, and :doc:`learn how to get started <quickstart/get-started>` instead!

 .. toctree::
    :maxdepth: 2
    :caption: Quick Start

-   introduction
+   quickstart/introduction
-   quickstart
+   quickstart/get-started

 .. toctree::
    :maxdepth: 1